 The TaoTronics TT-DL16 is not without its flaws.
-It's definitely pricey — if you're shopping for basic illumination on a fixed budget this is not a good choice.
-We also discovered that the swivel on the base is especially hard to get to cooperate.
+It's pricey — if you're shopping for necessary illumination on a fixed budget, this is not the best choice.
+We also discovered that the swivel on the base is incredibly hard to get to cooperate.
 The TT-DL16 lacks any sort of recoil while adjusting the elbows on the lamp body.
-It certainly takes two hands, so if effortless adjustability is crucial for you it might make more sense to go with a lamp that is easier to dial in.
-Still, we think that the TT-DL16 is one of the best desk lamps that we've ever gotten to test and we'd recommend it to anyone who wants the best possible quality in this product category.
+It certainly takes two hands, so if effortless adjustability is crucial for you, it might make more sense to go with a lamp that is easier to dial in.
+Still, we think that the TT-DL16 is one of the best desk lamps that we've ever gotten to test, and we'd recommend it to anyone who wants the best possible quality in this product category.

 For those that prefer a clamp-on style desk light over a lamp with a larger footprint, we recommend checking out the Globe Electric 56963.
-Its large clamp opening should fit the vast majority of desktops and it's a very simple system to operate and mount.
-This model can extend to a maximum height of 32 inches making it perfect for projects that require extra space.
+Its large clamp opening should fit the vast majority of desktops, and it's a straightforward system to operate and mount.
+This model can extend to a maximum height of 32 inches, making it perfect for projects that require extra space.
 The spring-assisted articulating elbows on the 56963 make it notably easy to adjust with one hand.
 This lamp also has an extra-long 6 ft cord that reduces the potential need for an extension cord to get it positioned in your workspace.

-The Globe Electric, however, lacks features such as touch controls, a USB plug, or adjustable light levels or colors.
-There's also no getting around the fact that the 56963 is very large — this is one of the bulkiest models that we've gotten our hands-on.
-The clamp construction does not offer much in the way of keeping your desk protected from damage.
-If you have a custom-made desk or one with a high level of sentimental value we would suggest that you go with a lamp that doesn't use a clamp system at all.
+However, the Globe Electric lacks touch controls, a USB plug, or adjustable light levels or colors.
+There's also no getting around the fact that the 56963 is enormous — this is one of the bulkiest models that we've gotten our hands on.
 That said, if you're in the market for a clamp-style desk or workshop lamp, it's hard to beat the simplicity and adjustability of the Globe Electric 56963.

 The best thing about the LEPower Metal is its simplicity.
 This model offers a decent degree of malleability and is easy to use.
 Its pleasantness stems from its lack of extraneous features, ports, touch controls, and the fact that it uses basic household light bulbs.
-It's also fantastic that the designers thought to incorporate heat dissipation holes into the upper side of the lamp head.
+It's also fantastic for the designers to incorporate heat dissipation holes into the lamp head's upper side.
 This model is very compact — with a 5 ¾" diameter base and a maximum height of 18 ⅛".
-Overall, we found the LEPower to be very easy to deal with.
+Overall, we found the LEPower to be very easy to operate.

 We did discover that the LEPower is shorter than many of the other models in our review.
 If you want maximum vertical flexibleness out of your lamp, this is not the one.
-The LEPower Metal also casts some fairly coarse shadows thanks to its use of traditional bulbs, and it lacks variable light settings.
-If you want a more customizable model, it would make sense to go with a higher-end product.
-That said if all you're looking for is a simple light source, we think the LEPower is a solid choice.
+The LEPower Metal also casts some relatively coarse shadows thanks to its use of traditional bulbs, and it lacks variable light settings.
+If you want a more customizable model, it will make sense to go with a higher-end product.
+That said, if all you're looking for is a simple light source, we think the LEPower is a solid choice.

 The Lampat is a bit difficult to get adjusted to the perfect spot — the recoil preloaded into the elbows seems to be a bit much to deal with compared to other models.
-Still, considering the features and settings we think it's hard to top this model at this low of a price.
+Still, considering the features and settings, we think it's hard to top this model at this low price.

-We love that the iVict Clip-On LED has so many different light settings — it features ten different levels of brightness combined with three different settings for light temperature.
-Between the warm light, warm-white light, and white light options this light should easily suit any of your illumination level setting needs.
-It's also highly portable and would easily fit in a briefcase or messenger bag along with your laptop, which makes it a great choice for those who are constantly traveling or working on the road.
+We love that the iVict Clip-On LED has so many different light settings — it features ten different brightness levels combined with three different light temperature settings.
+This light should easily suit your illumination level, setting needs between the warm light, warm-white light, and white light options.
+It's also highly portable and would easily fit in a briefcase or messenger bag along with your laptop, which makes it an excellent choice for those who are always traveling or working on the road.

 It's very cool that the JUKSTG 14W LED has four different lighting color options.
 We also like that it has seven different dimming levels to best match the given situation.
 Touch controls are always a plus, and we are fans of the 1-hour time off mechanism that helps keep your power bill low.
 This device also has multi-angle adjustments for optimized lighting on the lamp head, the elbow, and the foot.

 Sadly, we found many flaws with the JUKSTG 14W LED.
 First, it has a cheap feel to it overall — this lamp seems delicate and poorly constructed.
-We also noticed that the controls on this model are nearly impossible to read due to the glare produced by the light itself.
+We also noticed that this model's controls are nearly impossible to read due to the light's glare.
 This model seems to get unusually hot — be careful when moving it around.
 It's also a bit awkward to move in general.
-There isn't much to grab onto and the lamp tends to want to fold in on itself.
+There isn't much to grab onto, and the lamp tends to want to fold in on itself.
 We found it tricky to get the knobs tight enough to keep the JUKSTG from collapsing.

-The Simple Designs LD1003 is your run of the mill, basic lamp.
+The Simple Designs LD1003 is your run of the mill, bare lamp.
 We appreciate this model's small footprint — its circular base is only five inches in diameter.
-The LD1003 has a neck that is easily flexed into the desired position making it a good choice for those who are constantly adjusting their lamp.
+The LD1003 has a neck that is easily flexed into the desired position, making it a good choice for those who are continually adjusting their lamp.

 Why You Should Trust Us

-To evaluate desk lamps we created a team composed of our senior research analyst Austin Palmer and one of our strongest tech product review editors Ross Patton.
+To evaluate desk lamps, we created a team composed of our senior research analyst Austin Palmer and one of our strongest tech product review editors Ross Patton.
 Austin has tested hundreds of products at GearLab since the inception of the company and is no stranger to what head-to-head, unbiased comparison means.
-Ross has been in product research & development for more than 10 years, and with a formal education in environmental science, you can bet that he is no stranger to lab practices.
-Ross's education coupled with Austin's experience makes for the perfect no-holds-barred evaluation of desk lamps.
+Ross has been in product research & development for more than ten years, and with a formal education in environmental science, you can bet that he is no stranger to lab practices.
+Ross's education, coupled with Austin's experience, makes for the perfect no-holds-barred evaluation of desk lamps.

-We flicked, switched, twisted, and adjusted these products for many, many hours over the course of weeks.
-We took a careful look into the various light colors, brightness settings, and extra features that each model offers.
-We used a laboratory-grade light meter to measure units of luminosity and also subjectively judged the level of usability for each model.
-Finally, we carefully measured the amount of adjustability each model is capable of offering you the most in-depth desk lamp review possible.
+We flicked, switched, twisted, and adjusted these products for many, many hours for weeks.
+We carefully looked into the various light colors, brightness settings, and extra features that each model offers.
+We used a laboratory-grade light meter to measure luminosity units and subjectively judged each model's usability level.
+Finally, we carefully measured the amount of adjustability each model is capable of offering you for the most in-depth desk lamp review possible.

 Analysis and Test Results

-Our analysis is broken into three individual metrics which are thoroughly outlined in the sections below.
-We looked into the degree of adjustability, the size of the area each light is able to disperse light, and then carefully inspected each model's extra features.
+Our analysis is broken into three individual metrics, which are thoroughly outlined in the sections below.
+We looked into the degree of adjustability, the size of the area each light can disperse light, and then carefully inspected each model's extra features.

 The days of fixed lamps are in the past — we like the idea of being able to bend, flex, and adjust our lighting source into the perfect position for the task at hand.
-To test this metric we looked at the degrees of twisting and turning that each lamp's various joints, pivots, and elbows were capable of fine-tuning to but also subjectively judged how difficult each one is to customize.
+To test this metric, we looked at the degrees of twisting and turning that each lamp's various joints, pivots, and elbows were capable of fine-tuning to and subjectively judged how difficult each one is customized.

 Our favorite clamp-style desk lamp in the adjustability department is the Globe Electric 56963.
 This model features two spring-assisted elbows and a third pivot on the lamp head.
-With a total maximum height of nearly 3 feet, we think this lamp would make a great choice for those with large desks or large documents such as maps or blueprints.
-Lastly, its extra-large clamp makes it a great choice for nearly any desk or workbench.
+With a total maximum height of nearly 3 feet, we think this lamp would make an excellent choice for those with large desks or large documents such as maps or blueprints.
+Lastly, its extra-large clamp makes it a perfect choice for nearly any desk or workbench.

-For models with a foot rather than a clamp we really like the TaoTronics TT-DL16 and the TaoTronics TT-DL038.
-These models both have two elbows — one of which opens to 145 degrees and another on the upper part of the lamp arm that opens to 120 degrees.
-The lamp head itself pivots 90 degrees either direction for instances in which you're like to light up a broader area or a piece of artwork.
-Finally, the entire arms on the TT-DL16 and TT-DL038 both rotate 90 degrees either direction on the base.
+For models with a foot rather than a clamp, we like the TaoTronics TT-DL16, TaoTronics TT-DL213, and the TaoTronics TT-DL038.
+All three of these models have two elbows — one of which opens to 145 degrees and another on the upper part of the lamp arm that extends to 120 degrees.
+The lamp head itself pivots 90 degrees in either direction for instances in which you're like to light up a broader area or a piece of artwork.
+Finally, the entire arms on these three devices rotate 90 degrees in either direction on the base.

 Offering ever so slightly less adjustability than the TaoTronics models is the Lampat LED.
 The head on this model twists 70 degrees either direction, the entire arm rotates 90 degrees either way on the base, but the body only adjusts by 40 degrees.